 All children and young people in Somerset have the right to an inclusive education where they feel they belong.
 An inclusive education encourages all children and young people to be the best they can be, whilst making learning enjoyable and fulfilling; socially, emotionally and academically.

-If you would like to discuss your child’s needs please speak to their class teacher initially, then make an appointment with Mrs Thompson by contacting the office.
+Miss Booth is the School SENCo.
+If you would like to discuss your child’s needs please speak to their class teacher initially, then make an appointment with Miss Booth by contacting the office.

 According to the SEND Code of Practice: 0-25 years (2014), special educational provision means: Educational provision which is ''different from or additional to'' that normally available to pupils or students of the same age, which is designed to help children and young people with SEN or disabilities to access the National Curriculum at school or to study at college.